tbocek/tomtp/Readme.md

 ## Features / Limitations

-* Public key of the recipient transfer is out of band (e.g., TXT field of DNS), not specified here.
+* Public key of the recipient transfer is out of band (e.g., TXT field of DNS), or in band.
-  Thus, for a connection you always need IP + port + public key
 * Always encrypted (curve25519/chacha20-poly1305) - renegotiate of shared key on crypto sequence number overflow
 * Support for streams, but flow and congestion control is done at the connection level
 * 0-RTT (first request always needs to be equal or larger than its reply -> fill up to MTU and no